truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 {{< trueimage src="images/CORE/13.0/MinioClientInstall.png" alt="MinIO Client Installed" id="MinIO Client Installed" >}}

-After installation completes, enter `mc --version` to confirm the compatible `mc` version is installed.
+After installation completes, enter `mc --version` to confirm the compatible MC version is installed.

 ### Configuring the Minio Plugin for Migration

-Due to incompatibility between versions, `mc` is unable to export configuration data from the S3 service.
+Due to incompatibility between versions, MC is unable to export configuration data from the S3 service.
 Manual configuration of the Mino plugin is needed to enable data migration.

-1. If you have not done so, configure the network ports for the Minio plugin.
+1. Configure the network ports for the Minio plugin if you have not done so.

     a.
-Go to **Jails** and locate the jail matching the **Jail Name** entered during [installation of the Minio plugin](#installing-the-minio-plugin).
+Go to **Jails** and locate the jail matching the name entered in **Jail Name** during [installation of the Minio plugin](#installing-the-minio-plugin).
         {{< trueimage src="images/CORE/13.0/MinioPluginJail.png" alt="Jails Screen" id="Jails Screen" >}}

     b.
 Click <i class="material-icons" aria-hidden="true" title="Expand">chevron_right</i> to expand details and management options.